mlswg/mls-combiner/draft-ietf-mls-combiner.md

 MUST use a digital signature algorithm that is standardized for post-quantum cryptography, such as ML-DSA as specified in FIPS 204.
-The use of experimental, non-standardized, or hybrid signature algorithms in the PQ session is NOT RECOMMENDED and MUST be rejected by compliant clients in this mode.
+The use of experimental, non-standardized, or hybrid signature algorithms in the PQ session MUST be rejected by compliant clients in this mode.
 If the `mode` is set to 0 (PQ Confidentiality-Only), the PQ session MAY use a standardized classical digital signature algorithm.
 These requirements ensure